Friday, 18 August 2023

 There was a time when the Patent Office was inundated by proposals for a 'permanent motion machine'.
 This wasn't the fault of Physics Professors.
 It was the fault of the poor training in science most mechanics received back then.
 Once all Engineers were obliged to study Maths and Physics, that discipline became enormously more productive.
 Philosophy, sadly, isn't itself productive.
 Still, if smart people discuss an open problem in a STEM subject, their discourse would be philosophical.
 But once the 'open question' is closed by a crucial experiment, the philosophy vanishes.

 Socialism, in the UK, was achieved by Clement Atlee from 1945 onwards.
 Sadly, it was more than a bit shit.
 The working class soon started voting for Winston who, thankfully, had had a stroke.
-Equality was all very well, but what people wanted was an end to rationing and higher material living standards.
+Equality was all very well, but what people wanted was an end to rationing.
+Material living standards mattered.
+Social Justice did not.
 Iris Murdoch, who had been a member of the Communist Party during the war, reflected the more conservative and deferential mood of the 'never had it so good' late Fifties in an essay which she published in 1958.

 Taking this as her cue, Christine Sypnowich writes in Aeon